-- expenditure committed or incurred prior to the date the full application is submitted - ongoing business overheads including routine marketing and promotion, equipment leasing costs, recurring licence fees, subscriptions and service charges, repairs and maintenance, banking, insurance, legal and accountancy fees - purchase of stock - wage costs and related employment costs - costs associated with capital build projects e.g. property acquisition, land and consents - relocation costs i.e. the costs of moving the business from one premises to another - like for like replacement equipment including: computers, general software and printers (NB upgrading of equipment resulting in improved business productivity is eligible for consideration) - soft furnishings, beds, tables, chairs, cutlery and crockery, curtains, televisions and audio equipment etc. - vehicles for use on the public highway - core agricultural business costs - in-kind contributions e.g. using your own labour, vehicle and office space - Items of equipment costing less than £1,000 - consultancy costs associated with bidding for funding
+- expenditure committed or incurred prior to the date the full application is submitted - ongoing business overheads including routine marketing and promotion, equipment leasing costs, recurring license fees, subscriptions and service charges, repairs and maintenance, banking, insurance, legal and accountancy fees - purchase of stock - wage costs and related employment costs - costs associated with capital build projects e.g. property acquisition, land and consents - relocation costs i.e. the costs of moving the business from one premises to another - like for like replacement equipment including: computers, general software and printers (NB upgrading of equipment resulting in improved business productivity is eligible for consideration) - soft furnishings, beds, tables, chairs, cutlery and crockery, curtains, televisions and audio equipment etc.

-- paid for lobbying, entertaining, petitioning or challenging decisions, which means using the fund to lobby (via an external firm or in-house staff) in order to undertake activities intended to influence or attempt to influence Parliament, government or political activity including the receipt of UKSPF funding; or attempting to influence legislative or regulatory action - payments for activities of a party political or exclusively religious nature - gifts, or payments for gifts or donations - statutory fines, criminal fines or penalties - payments for works or activities which the project deliverer or end beneficiary, has a statutory duty to undertake, or that are fully funded by other sources - contingencies and contingent liabilities - dividends; bad debts; costs resulting from the deferral of payments to creditors or winding up a company; expenses in respect of litigation, unfair dismissal or other compensation - costs incurred by individuals in setting up and contributing towards private pension schemes - recoverable VAT.
+- energy saving measures, for example solar panel installation on business premises that could potentially revert to domestic premises e.g. self catering premises - vehicles for use on the public highway - core agricultural business costs - in-kind contributions e.g. using your own labour, vehicle and office space - Items of equipment costing less than £1,000 - consultancy costs associated with bidding for funding - paid for lobbying, entertaining, petitioning or challenging decisions, which means using the fund to lobby (via an external firm or in-house staff) in order to undertake activities intended to influence or attempt to influence Parliament, government or political activity including the receipt of UKSPF funding; or attempting to influence legislative or regulatory action - payments for activities of a party political or exclusively religious nature - gifts, or payments for gifts or donations - statutory fines, criminal fines or penalties - payments for works or activities which the project deliverer or end beneficiary, has a statutory duty to undertake, or that are fully funded by other sources - contingencies and contingent liabilities - dividends; bad debts; costs resulting from the deferral of payments to creditors or winding up a company; expenses in respect of litigation, unfair dismissal or other compensation - costs incurred by individuals in setting up and contributing towards private pension schemes - recoverable VAT.

-Please note the grant cannot be used to match fund a grant from another public body.
+Please note the grant cannot be used to fund a grant from another public body.